""

 Team Building Activities

-In Kinesiology 325 Group Development and Behavior Management, students develop and plan team-building activities.
+In KINES 325 Group Development and Behavior Management, students develop and plan team-building activities.
 The students then visit a local elementary school to teach these activities and help students develop positive social and emotional skills.

 Teaching in Area Schools